TeamBurtonPain/LyonVRTourism/README.md

 #### Create mongoDB database
 - Launch your mongo server by typing: `mongod --dbpath <path-to-your-databases-storage-directory>`.
 - With a new console, connect to your mongo server: `mongo` (the command use the defaut mongo server configuration: `HOST: localhost` & `PORT: 27017`).
-- Create a database by typing: `use UrbanQuestDev`
+- Create a database by typing: `use UrbanQuestDev` _Note that database name is important because it is hardcoded in `config/db.js`._

 ![Mongo session](http://storage4.static.itmages.com/i/18/0427/h_1524820475_4222983_08fd426f1b.png)